jhell1717/pyopt/README.md

 ## 📦 Features

 - Build and train a Gaussian Process (GP) model using BoTorch
-- Define and evaluate black-box functions
+- Define and evaluate an 'unknown' function
 - Optimize an acquisition function (UCB) to find promising candidate points
 - Visualize the GP model and optimization progress

 ---

-## 🚀 Quick Start
+## Quick Start

 ### 1. Install Dependencies